 Just knowing that you’re being manipulated by media isn’t enough.
 You have to short-circuit the sale, say professionals.
 “From a shopper’s perspective, it’s important to do your research,” says Meg Brunson, CEO of EIEIO Marketing, a digital marketing agency in Phoenix.
 “Avoid the desire to make impulse purchases and only buy after reviewing all the information that you can, check business reviews and social media profiles, and make sure that the company is reputable and the products are quality.”
 Her pro tip?
 Give yourself a 24-hour cooling off period between pitch and purchase.
 Otherwise, you risk making an impulse buy based on a clever ad.

 The world you live in isn’t the world you think you live in, says Synup’s Ramesh.
 You need to know that companies are delivering ads that will “easily” sway you into making a purchase.
 That’s because advertisers have volumes of data about you and can target you by place and time.
 “We are slowly moving into a watered-down version of a Minority Report-esque world, with algorithms being able to predict what the customers want with alarming accuracy,” he says.
 “Data service providers give businesses insights like never before to help fuel their targeting needs.
 I’ll have to give this round to the marketers, because of the precision with which they double down on a customer’s interests and get them to buy a product.”

-Digital advertising, says Jessica Jensen, “wears us down.”
+Digital advertising through retargeting, says Jessica Jensen, “wears us down.”